COLLAR X MALICE

 TRAILER / OPENING MOVIE

-Definitely!
 You’re probably missing half of your ‘otome experience’ if you haven’t played Collar x Malice.
-This game is definitely worth its full price.
+This game is a solid Otome title and definitely worth its full price.
 Give this one a whirl and you’ll definitely won’t regret it.